Pan American Unity

-Pan American Unity is a mural painted by Mexican artist and muralist Diego Rivera for the Art in Action exhibition at Treasure Island's Golden Gate International Exposition (GGIE) in San Francisco, California in 1940.
-This work was the centerpiece of the Art In Action exhibit, which featured many different artists engaged in creating works during the Exposition while the public watched.
+Pan American Unity is a mural by Mexican artist Diego Rivera painted during the 1940 Golden Gate International Exposition (GGIE) held at Treasure Island, San Francisco.
+Rivera's work was the centerpiece of the Art in Action exhibit, which invited the public to watch different artists engaged in creating works.

 History

-Pan American Unity, a true fresco, was painted locally in San Francisco on commission for San Francisco Junior College during the second session of GGIE, held in the summer of 1940.
+Pan American Unity, a true fresco, was painted locally in San Francisco on commission for San Francisco Junior College (later City College of San Francisco) during the second session of GGIE, held in the summer of 1940.
 At the time of the mural commission, college leadership had planned on installing it at the yet-to-be-built Pflueger Library after the closing of the 1939–1940 GGIE.
-Pflueger had designed the library with the intent that Rivera's mural would cover three walls; the mural as-completed would be mounted on the south wall of the library's reading room, and Rivera intended to return once the library was complete to add murals to the west and east walls.
-Both the San Francisco Art Commission and Board of Education received protests over the mural's content before its completion, primarily because of the included caricatures of Adolf Hitler and Benito Mussolini.
+Timothy Pflueger had designed the library with the intent that Rivera's mural would cover three walls; the mural as-completed would be mounted on the south wall of the library's reading room, and Rivera intended to return once the library was complete to add murals to the west and east walls.
+Both the San Francisco Arts Commission and San Francisco Board of Education received protests over the mural's content before its completion, primarily because of the included caricatures of Adolf Hitler and Benito Mussolini.
 The Art Commission approved the artistic merit in August 1940 but deferred the judgement of appropriate subject matter to the Board of Education.
 Pflueger announced that Rivera would continue to work on the mural for "at least another week" after the close of GGIE.

 Rivera completed the mural three months after the close of GGIE, and 32,000 automobiles came to Treasure Island with up to 100,000 visitors to view the completed work on Sunday, December 1.
 The mayor of San Francisco, surveying the crowd, quipped "This Rivera is more popular than Wendell Willkie."
 The San Francisco Arts Commission accepted the mural in January 1941.
 After its showing in early December, the mural was crated and stored on Treasure Island.